MNaushad97/movieFlix97/README.md

 A responsive web application that displays a list of movies from The Movie Database (TMDb) API.
 The app shows top movies for each year and users can filter by genre.

-> Please scroll to Images get a glance
+> Please scroll to GIFs to get a glance

 ### How To Run The Project